 One-on-one counseling for medical nutritional therapy can help those suffering from many medical conditions and their symptoms, not just those individuals suffering from diabetes.

-According to an online article on Meridian Health, registered dietitians can provide, “reliable, objective nutrition information.
+Registered dietitians can provide, “reliable, objective nutrition information.
 They separate facts from fads and translate the latest scientific findings into easy-to-understand nutrition information.”

 Read on for more fast facts on how medical nutrition therapy might be beneficial towards you: